process-analytics/bpmn-visualization-examples/examples/custom-colors/README.md

 ## ♻️ BPMN Visualization Usage
 Override the BPMN element styles using various ways. `mxGraph` knowledge is required to handle style changes.
-See https://process-analytics.github.io/bpmn-visualization-js/#bpmn-support-howto-elements-rendering for more information.
+See the [development documentation](https://github.com/process-analytics/bpmn-visualization-js/blob/master/docs/development/bpmn-support-how-to.md) for more details.

-:warning: In order to avoid to have to many content in the README, we simplify it.
+:warning: In order to avoid having to many content in the README, we simplify it.
 You can find all the content of the example in [custom-colors.js](custom-colors.js).

 Content: